Hot Spell (film): Plot

 During the birthday dinner, Jack picks an argument with eldest son, Buddy, mocking him about his business ideas and daring him to show some backbone.
 No one touches the birthday cake Alma made.
 After the dinner breaks up, he takes teenaged son Billy out to play pool and drink beer, trying to demonstrate to him how a man ought to behave.
 Jack confides in Billy that he is not content with his life and makes Billy cry.
 Jack tells Billy to stop crying and to act like a man.

 Later in the evening, Alma shares some of the cake with her neighbor, Fan, while Fan tries to convince her to take up smoking and casual drinking to impress Jack.

-While her father dallies with Ruby, his 19-year-old mistress, Virginia Duval becomes lovers for the first time with boyfriend Wyatt, a medical student, who then says he cannot marry her because he needs to be with someone of greater position and wealth.
+While her father dallies with Ruby, his 19-year-old mistress, his daughter Virginia is told by her boyfriend Wyatt, (a medical student) on a passionate date that he cannot marry her because he needs to be with someone of greater position and wealth.

-Throughout the movie, Alma has been holding onto a belief that if she can move the family back to New Paris where she and Jack started out, everything will be all right.
-But Jack refuses to return to New Paris after admitting he never truly loved her.
+Throughout the movie Alma has been holding onto a belief that if she can just move the family back to New Paris, where she and Jack started out, everything will be all right, but Jack always prevaricates when the subject is raised, his unsentimental nature allowing him to remember it as it really was.

 Alma slaps Jack after discovering his affair.
-He decides to leave her and move to Florida, but while enroute Ruby forces him to drive the car too quickly.
-As it crashes into construction signs Jack yells Alma's name and he and Ruby are promptly killed in the crash.
+He decides to leave her and move to Florida.
+While enroute Ruby forces him to drive the car too quickly.
+Just before it crashes into construction ' Detour ' signs, Jack yells Alma's pet name, " Mumma ", and he and Ruby are instantly killed.

-Alma and her children return to New Paris to bury Jack and she realizes that people and places have changed and there is no happiness to be found there anymore.
-The family goes home, with Alma still denying reality by deciding to travel to Florida, stating it will bring her happiness as it is the "land of eternal sunshine".
+Alma and her children return to New Paris to bury Jack,.
+She realizes that people and places have changed and there is no happiness to be found there anymore.

+The family goes home, with Alma still denying reality by deciding not to go on holiday as her children suggest because there'd be nobody to look after the children.
+A moment's pause, however, with the children looking on, makes her realise that that too, now, like New Paris, is more a part of the past than the truth.